Asmaarali/food-online/mynotes.md

     profile_picture = forms.FileField(widget=forms.FileInput(attrs={'class': 'btn btn-info'}), validators=[allow_only_images_validator]) # if we use validators use filefield for image field otherwise it will give error on imagefield
 19)     category = get_object_or_404(Category , pk=pk)  #getting category by pk
         fooditems = FoodItem.objects.filter(vendor=vendor , category=category) #searching by category and vendor from both
+20)      vendor_name=v_form.cleaned_data['vendor_name']
+        vendor.vendor_slug=slugify(vendor_name)+'-'+str(user.id)  # vendor name unique nai h to slug field unique kr rhe hn id k sth take same vendor name jab register ho to problem na aye

+21) fooditems = category.fooditem_set.all() #gives all fooditems for one perticular category using model name
+    # Get all food items for this category using the related_name 'food_items' in foreighn key
+    food_items = category.food_items.all()
+    # use prefetch method if you have any query for example i want all foods who is avilable this will give all category and as well ass all fooditems which are available
+        categories = Category.objects.filter(vendor=vendor).prefetch_related(
+        Prefetch(
+            'fooditems',
+            queryset= FoodItem.objects.filter(is_available=True)
+        )
+    )
+    # all categories and all food items
+    categories = Category.objects.prefetch_related('food_items').all()  #food_items is the related_name of foreighn key in fooditems model it fetches all categories and their relted fooditems of each category
+    # all categories and all fooditems in html template using for loop
+    categories = Category.objects.filter(vendor=vendor) #in views
+        {% for category in categories %}
+            {{category}}
+             {% for food in category.fooditems.all %} #relatedname is set to fooditems so we are using this if not (category.fooditem_set.all) now the fooditem is the model name and set is by default provide by django
+                {{food}}
+             {% endfor %}
+        {% endfor %}